open-quantum-safe/liboqs/README.md

 **WE DO NOT CURRENTLY RECOMMEND RELYING ON THIS LIBRARY IN A PRODUCTION ENVIRONMENT OR TO PROTECT ANY SENSITIVE DATA.** This library is meant to help with research and prototyping.
 While we make a best-effort approach to avoid security bugs, this library has not received the level of auditing and analysis that would be necessary to rely on it for high security use.

+#### Platform limitations

+In order to optimize support effort,
+- not all algorithms are equally well supported on all platforms.
+In case of questions, it is first advised to review the [documentation files for each algorithm](docs/algorithms).
+- not all compilers are equally well supported.
+For example, at least v7.1.0 of the GNU compiler is required.

 ## Quickstart

 ### Linux/macOS